Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 # 2 - Format: Base

 There are two representations of the format.
-A Text file and a Binary file representation.
+A Text file representation and a Binary file representation.
 They will both contain exactly the same data and be exactly the same in feature set.
 The Binary file may have the advantage of possibly being slightly more compact and slightly faster in reading and writing.

 A MIFF format is essentially a collection of key value pairs.
 Values are typed.
 Nesting and user types are allowed.

 The intent with this format is to make only one read pass over the file.
 There is no focus on making the file randomly accessable or modifiable.
 This format is not intended as a substitute for native formats for any software package.
 This is meant to be a transfer file format to move data from one program to another.

 Common to both Text and Binary formats, any Byte data that is encode or stored as a binary byte sequence will be in big endian order.
-In a text file the data is stored in Base64 but without any line feeds, cursor returns to break up the buffer.
+In a text file the data is stored in Base64 like encoding.

 ## 2.1 - File Header